mikaelpatel/Arduino-LCD/README.md

 * [Benchmark](./examples/Benchmark)

 ## Benchmarks

-Note: All measurements are in microseconds.
-The benchmark fill_screen depends on the screen size (i.e. number of characters).
+Note: 1) All measurements are in microseconds.
+They include an overhead of calling micros() and the resolution is +-4 us.
+2) The benchmark fill_screen() depends on the screen size; total number of characters is 32 (2x16) for HD44780 and 84 (6x14) PCD8544.

 Nr|Operation|PP7W|SR4W|SR3W|TWI(SW)|TWI(100)|TWI(400)|PCD8544
 --|---------|----|----|----|-------|--------|--------|-------